Sangeetha2022/github/docs/design/GeppttoLocalDeployment/Local_Developer_Geppetto_Deployment.md

 # Geppetto Application Developer Deployment

-The purpose of this document is to provide the requirements and the process to set up a local/developer copy of the Geppetto application
+The purpose of this document is to provide the requirements and process to set up a local/developer copy of the Geppetto application

 ## Pre requisites